 "See, Dad.
 No problem."
 And Jack disappeared behind the wall of falling water towards the long white shore.
 I swam back to the beach and watched them closely the rest of the day, and they seemed to get along just fine.
 I even saw Collin show Nathan how to put a knee up on the board.

-We are now rising out of the desert into the shortened wind-swept pines of foothills that precede the rush of rock that are the mountains proper.
+We are now rising out of the desert into the shortened wind-swept pines of foothills preceding the rush of rock that are the mountains proper.
 Behind us the desert is a swath of blue and gray and forms a river of flat land between the Sierras and its sister mountains across the valley.
-I point out to Nathan, because he's the only one listening, that these mountains were formed—and continue to be formed—by unimaginably powerful forces: earthquakes, creeping ice sheets, tectonic plates shattering the skin of land, splitting the seams of fault lines.
+I point out to Nathan, because he's the only one listening, these mountains were formed—and continue to be formed—by unimaginably powerful forces: earthquakes, creeping ice sheets, tectonic plates shattering the skin of land, splitting the seams of fault lines.
 He listens closely, watching my profile as I speak, then turns to look at the mountains.

 "It's like it's alive," he says.
 I smile at his excitement and try to see this land through his eyes.

 As we reach the top of the ridge, Mammoth mountain comes into view, a volcano itself, waiting to erupt.
-The vague fear I have about the boys being on the mountain is calmed by the fact that the chances of an eruption happening on our vacation is negligable.
-Dirty snow begins to gather on the side of the road, and A-frame houses dot the landscape that precedes the town.
+The vague fear I have about the boys being on the mountain is calmed by the fact the chances of an eruption happening on our vacation is negligible.
+Dirty snow begins to gather on the side of the road, and A-frame houses dot the landscape preceding the town.
 When we reach the cabin, the driveway is snowed in, and I park the car on the street.
 Jack and Collin are jumping out of their seats.
 It's only noon, and they can still get in a half-day's worth of skiing.
 Before I get the car into park, they are out the door, making snowballs and throwing them at each other.
 This relieves me, because it's clear they're still kids, and they can stop their posing for a few moments to have fun.